ViacheslavBulba/Slava-LinkedIn-Job-Search-JS-Playwright/README.md

 After each run - update config file with positions you already reviewed to filter them out next time when you run the search.
 To do that - add them into CompanyOrJobNameToExclude array in the job-search-config.js.

 ![](terminal_results.png)

-# Troubleshooting

-1. Error: Target page, context or browser has been closed - simply run the command again and it should go away